-VISORPG Z - Videogame-ish Solo Roleplaying Game
+VISORPG Z+- Videogame-ish Solo Roleplaying Game

-DOWNLOAD LINK: CORE MANUAL (VERSION 0.03)
+DOWNLOAD LINK: CORE MANUAL (VERSION 0.01)

-DOWNLOAD LINK: COMPANION BOOKLET (VERSION 0.03)
+DOWNLOAD LINK: COMPANION BOOKLET (VERSION 0.01)

-DOWNLOAD LINK: WEIRDER MATTERS (GAME TEMPLATE) (VERSION 0.01)
+DOWNLOAD LINK: VISISORPG-Z+ TOOLS (PDF) (VERSION 0.01)

 DOWNLOAD LINK: WELCOME TO TROPELAND (TOOL) (VERSION 0.01)